aneshas/aperture/README.md

 - EventStore
 - MediatR - TBD this might be useful? (provide event/command stream adapter for MediatR)

-These adapters come pre built (some in core some in adapter packages, but aperture is easily extensible (adheres to ports and adapters style of architecture) and allows you to create your own event stream/store, offset tracking, projection, failure strategy, exception handling and logging adapters.
+These adapters come pre built (some in core some in adapter packages), but aperture is easily extensible (adheres to ports and adapters style of architecture) and allows you to create your own event stream/store, offset tracking, projection, failure strategy, exception handling and logging adapters.

 ## Alternative use cases

-Due to the nature of projections Aperture (being a simple adapters), they could also be used for varieaty of other use cases such as, but not limited to:
+Due to the nature of projections Aperture (being simple adapters), they could also be used for varieaty of other use cases such as, but not limited to:

 - Implement outbox pattern
-- Command sourcing (use command stream instead of event stream) - note that how they act as driving adapters (primary) here instead of driven (secondary).
+- Async Command sourcing (use command stream instead of event stream) - note that how they act as driving adapters (primary) here instead of driven (secondary).
   (TODO - Check primary secondary wording)